-Modern foot surgery techniques requires highly skilled and experienced foot surgeons with a thorough understanding of foot mechanics and its relationship to the whole lower limb.
-The techniques utilised by our foot surgeons at London Foot & Ankle Surgery allow you to return to your footwear and desired activity levels sooner than ever before.
+State of the art foot surgery techniques require skilled and experienced foot surgeons with a comprehensive understanding of biomechanics.
+The techniques utilised by our foot specialists at London Foot & Ankle Surgery allow our patients to return to shoes and normal activity levels as soon as possible.

 Common Operations Performed by Our Foot Surgeons Include: